CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Conclusion

 \section{Conclusion}

-We defined an explanation goal in the context of complex query answering and presented CQD‑SHAP, a Shapley‑based method that quantifies the contribution of each query atom to the ranking of a target answer by assessing the benefit of neural execution over symbolic retrieval.
-We also redefined the concepts of necessary and sufficient explanations for this domain and demonstrated the effectiveness of CQD‑SHAP through quantitative evaluations on two well‑studied knowledge graphs.
-The results show that CQD‑SHAP achieves the best effectiveness in both evaluation scenarios and across both datasets for almost all query types.
-The most important atoms identified by this method are generally necessary but not as strongly sufficient to improve rankings.
-An example query and its corresponding Shapley values illustrated how the approach reveals which parts of a query rely more on the neural model and can also assist in debugging incorrect answers.
-In the discussion section, we further explained that executing atoms solely based on the sign of their Shapley values does not guarantee improvement, as these values represent average contributions across all possible execution combinations.
-Finally, we highlighted a potential issue in the original query generation process and suggested several directions for future work, including redefining explanation goals, designing alternative Shapley games, and developing global explanations beyond single‑answer interpretations.
+We defined an explanation goal in the context of complex query answering and presented CQD‑SHAP, a Shapley‑based method that quantifies each query atom's contribution to the ranking of a target answer by assessing the benefit of neural execution over symbolic retrieval.
+We also redefined the concepts of necessary and sufficient explanations for this domain and demonstrated CQD‑SHAP's effectiveness through quantitative evaluations on two well‑studied knowledge graphs and two query generation methods per KG (original version and +H variant) achieving the best performance across all datasets and query types.
+We further investigated the query structures and discussed them in more detail to show how CQD‑SHAP captures these characteristics.
+We also discussed with an example that the most important atom is not always a missing link.
+Finally, we suggested several directions for future work, including redefining explanation goals, designing alternative Shapley games, developing global explanations beyond single‑answer interpretations, and integrating natural language generation to interpret Shapley values at a human‑readable level.